brianephraim/markdown-resume-js/resume.md

 	- integrating Codepush for faster iterations
 	- closely collaborating with design and product on features
 	- building a custom video player with video download and caching functionality
-- Technical leading on another brand new React Native project
-	- maintaining both projects together as a monorepo with a custom architecture to maximize code sharing
-	- converting specifications into tickets for other engineers to accomplish
-	- providing principle code reviews for four engineers to ensure code quality, performance, and conformance with established systems and patterns

 #### **Float** (resource scheduling) - Senior Frontend Developer<br />Remote, November 2017 - March 2018
 - Building a Slackbot